fallen-icarus/cardano-options/README.md

 naturally enforced by the Cardano Settlement Layer (CSL).
 Users maintain delegation control and voting control of assets at all times.
 Every aspect of the options contract is fully customizable (eg, which asset will be offered, which asset must be used to pay the premium, the strike price, etc).
+Beacon tokens enable easily filtering the entire options market for contracts using specific assets.
 Once purchased, the protocol will trustlessly enforce the specified terms.
 Buyers of options contracts can freely trade the active contracts on secondary markets.
 Finally, this protocol can be trustlessly composed with all other Cardano DApps.